 What you really need to be looking out for as you ask this question, is whether the candidate has a clear structure to their day.
 People who can structure their day, and assign certain routines and processes in place, are usually the most productive.
 For instance, many people will spend the first 10-20 minutes of their morning responding to emails and planning their day ahead.

 Productive and self-managed candidates will usually have their own system for prioritizing their tasks, which will include 1.
 Deciding what to complete straight away, 2.
 What to add to a to-do list and 3.
-How they prioritize the tasks on this to do list.
-However, if the candidate struggles to answer this question, or fails to include any of the above points, then chances are they are not used to prioritizing their own workload, therefore won’t be as productive in making sure it gets completed.
+How they prioritize the tasks on this to-do list.
+However, if the candidate struggles to answer this question, or fails to include any of the above points, then chances are they are not used to prioritizing their own workload and, therefore won’t be as productive in making sure it gets completed.

 In an age where our phones don’t stop buzzing and our desktop alerts don’t stop popping up, it can often be hard to focus on the task at hand.
 This can be even harder if you work in a busy environment with multiple conversations happening across the room at once, or if you have a lot of conflicting responsibilities and demands.
 Workplace distractions are the biggest hindrance to productivity.
 Ask your candidate how they respond to these distractions.